Amandine Henry: Portland Thorns, 2016–17

-Henry returned to the Thorns to score in consecutive matches.
-First she scored against Kansas City on 16 August, converting her first penalty kick for the Thorns.
+During the 2017 season, Henry returned to the Thorns to score in consecutive matches.
+First, she scored against Kansas City on 16 August, converting her first penalty kick for the Thorns.
 Then, she played 30 minutes as a substitute in the game against the Houston Dash on 19 August, scoring her third goal of the season.

 The Thorns finished the 2017 season in second place, advancing to the playoffs where Henry scored the first goal against the third-place team Orlando Pride.
 Portland defeated Orlando 4–1.
 Henry became an NWSL champion when the Thorns defeated the regular-season winning team North Carolina Courage 1–0 in the 2017 NWSL Championship on 14 October 2017.